Agade09/Agade-Code-of-Kutulu-Postmortem/Agade_CoK_Postmortem.md

-# Agade Code Royale Postmortem
+# Agade Code of Kutulu Postmortem

 I will describe my AI which finished 2nd on the Code of Kutulu competition on Codingame.